onesimus-systems/sysreporter/README.md

 Setup Email
 -----------

 Sysreporter by default uses `ssmtp` for email.
 If you wish to receive email you'll need to install and setup that package.
 Please refer to ssmtp's documentation for details.
+You may want to set FromLineOverride=YES in your ssmtp.conf to allow the settings from EMAIL_FROM to be effective.

 Setup Cron
 ----------